iad1tya/API-is-easy/README.md

 ## 📚 Course Overview

-Our API Mastery Course is structured into six action-packed modules:
+Our API is easy is structured into six action-packed modules:

 1. **Introduction to APIs** 🌟
 2. **Getting Started with Postman** 🛠️